Miami-Dade Public Schools Reach 251 COVID Cases As United Teachers Of Dade Alarmed Over Miami Senior High

-The UTD tells CBS4 that 200 students and 17 teachers at the school are in quarantine because of exposure to COVID-19.
+The UTD said they were informed Tuesday that about 200 students and 17 teachers at the school had to isolate due to potential exposure to COVID-19.

-In response, a Miami-Dade Public Schools spokeswoman said the school system could not address the number in quarantine but says quarantines are done as a precaution and do not accurately show how many actually have the virus.
+The union received the information from building stewards, which are UTD representatives in the schools.

-In addition, Miami-Dade County Public Schools released this statement.
-“It is unrealistic to expect that we will not have cases; however, with the health and well-being of our students and employees in mind, Miami-Dade County Public Schools is being extremely proactive and implementing all necessary mitigation measures as soon as cases are reported.”
+“We’re trying to shove thousands of kids into school and hope that, although they’re asymptomatic, that it won’t spread,” said Karla Hernandez-Mats, UTD President.
+“Unfortunately, what we do know, is it does spread, and it spreads very quickly.
+We are seeing that our schools are being quarantined, classes are being quarantined and we continue to close and reopen schools.”

 The Miami-Dade County Public Schools COVID-19 Dashboard, shows Miami Senior High and Kendale Lakes Elementary, both have 8 cases, the most on the dashboard.